juicesteener/partner-developer-support/README.md

 # Partner-Developer-Support-Requests
-Request intake form to request Partner Support's assistance for a workflow, product release, launch etc.
+Intake form to request Partner / API  / Developer Support's assistance for a workflow, product release, launch etc.
+Have you read our Partner/Developer Support scope page in Vault?

-**TLDR of the ask:**
+**TLDR / Summary of the request:**

 **Who is requesting this?
 (Name of Owner/ Role/Product Line)**

-**What is it that you're looking for Support with?
-Please describe the ask in detail?**

-**What type of volume are we anticipating?**
+**What problem are you solving?
+Why is partner support the best team to help?**
+_Example questions to ask yourself:_
+_Why should this be handled by Support?_
+_Why can’t this be automated?_
+_Why can’t this be built by Product?_

+VOLUME/TIMEFRAME

+**What volume of incoming tickets is anticipated**

-**Timeline for this request?**
+**Timeline for this request?
+(Details on important launch/release dates)**

 **Temporary or Permanent ask?**

-**Do you have an already set workflow in mind?**

-**What resources exists for this already?**

-**What tripwires/friction are in place to help support this?**

-**Is there Risk for this workflow?
-What happens if our specialists do this incorrectly?**
+RESOURCES/WORKFLOW

+**What is your proposed workflow?**

+**Link to channel/owner that support can contact for process questions** **Link to project brief**
+**Link to Vault Project board (if any)**